 Here are some of the applications of computer vision in notable business sectors.

 Early diagnosis, in some cases, can make the difference between life and death.
 Computer vision can provide fast and accurate identification of specific tumors and confirm their malign nature.
 The results have exceeded even those of very skilled oncology professionals, reaching 95%.
 This is because CV can go beyond the skin surface and think in 3D rather than analyzing just the outline.

 Advancements in this area lead to the further development of geometric deep learning tools.
 These are algorithms that can learn to read a biopsy much quicker than humans.
 If, until now, a doctor was just double-checking the results with the computer, soon we can expect these two roles to swap.

-For example, Ekoios Technology developed an AI platform called eMed with the ability to collect, labelling, training and testing medical images from a wide range of hospitals, medical institutions.
+For example, Ekoios Technology developed an AI platform called eMed with the ability to collect, labeling, training and testing medical images from a wide range of hospitals, and medical institutions.
 After that, the system can help doctors analyze the images and automatically detects different kinds of disease such as Brain Aneurysm, Spine Fracture and Dental Cyst.

 Another disease that could benefit from the progress of computer vision is Alzheimer’s.
 Deep learning algorithms can learn to track the activity of brain cells and identify spikes and valleys in the functioning of the brain.
 This is an area where doctors could never monitor the patient at such a level of detail.

 Human rights activists are fighting against more surveillance and warning the world that the Big Brother is already here for good reasons.
 As Caty O’Neil warns in “Weapons of Math Destruction”, algorithms are dangerous due to their black-box nature (offering little or no information about their underlying decisions), the bias of the training sets used, and the potential for built-in discrimination.